 Your Monthly Payments Are Suspended for ED-Owned Loans

 ED placed your ED-owned student loans in a temporary payment suspension that started March 13, 2020.
 This means you don’t have to make monthly payments during this time.
 If you made a payment during this time, you can request a refund through your loan servicer.

 Federal loan servicers were directed to report to credit reporting agencies as if regularly scheduled payments were occurring during the payment suspension period.
 Unless you chose to opt out of the payment suspension, servicers are reporting monthly payments of $0.
 Delinquency will not be reported during the payment suspension period, even if you chose to opt out of the payment suspension.

 Generally speaking, if you were up to date on your payments before the payment suspension period began, interest accrued prior to March 13, 2020, will not capitalize.
 This means no outstanding interest will be added to your principal balance when the payment suspension ends.

 However, if you were in deferment or forbearance prior to the payment suspension period, then interest accrued prior to March 13, 2020, will capitalize when your original deferment or forbearance ends or when the payment suspension ends, whichever is later.

 If you were in your grace period before the payment suspension period began, any outstanding or unpaid interest on your account will capitalize as it usually does when you enter repayment.

 There is a Temporary 0% Interest Rate on Loans Owned by ED

 From March 13, 2020, to the end of the COVID-19 emergency relief period, the interest rate on ED-owned student loans is automatically set at 0%.
 That means your student loans will not accrue (i.e., accumulate) interest during this time.

-If you are able, continuing to make payments on the loan servicer’s website has some benefits, such as paying off your loan faster and lowering the total cost of your loan over time.
+If you are able, continuing to make payments on your loan servicer’s website has some benefits, such as paying off your loan faster and lowering the total cost of your loan over time.